Bruce I. Turner

-Bruce I. Turner is an American diplomat who is the U.S. representative to the Conference on Disarmament, with the rank of Ambassador.
+Bruce I. Turner is an American diplomat who had served the U.S. representative to the Conference on Disarmament, with the rank of Ambassador.

 Early life and education

 Turner obtained a B.A. at Colorado College, as well as an M.A. and Ph.D. at the University of Virginia.

 Career

 In his most recent role, Turner was the Senior Bureau Official of the Bureau of Arms Control, Verification and Compliance at the Department of State.
 He also served as Acting Principal Deputy Assistant Secretary and Deputy Assistant Secretary for Verification, Planning and European Security.
 He served as Consul General at the U.S. Consulate General in St. Petersburg, Russia, and served as director of the Office of International Anti-Narcotics and Law Enforcement at the U.S. Embassy in Kabul.
 Other embassy assignments include Paris, Moscow, and Ankara.
 Stateside, Turner was the Director of the Office of European Security and Political Affairs, as well as the Agreed Framework Coordinator in the Office of Korean Affairs.
 He served at the U.S. Mission to the Organization for Security and Cooperation in Europe (OSCE) in Vienna and the U.S. Mission to NATO in Brussels.